samhinton88/toady/README.md

 # toady

-Toady helps you build bots by providing a part wrapper, part engine around the puppeteer framework.
+Toady helps you build bots by providing a part-wrapper, part-engine for the puppeteer framework.

-[This](https://en.wikipedia.org/wiki/Sycophancy) is where you got the name, in case you aren't familiar.
+[This](https://en.wikipedia.org/wiki/Sycophancy) is where I got the name, in case you aren't in the idiom.

 ## Installation